chazlarson/Plex-Meta-Manager-Wiki/index.md

    3. The [unRAID Walkthrough](home/guides/unraid) gets you started configuring the script in UNRaid.
 It doesn't go through the same steps with regard to creating the config file and metadata file, so you may want to go through the [Docker Walkthrough](home/guides/docker) first on your computer to gain that understanding.

 ## Development & Nightly Builds

-There is a [develop](https://github.com/meisnate12/Plex-Meta-Manager/tree/develop) build which will have the most updated fixes and enhancements to the script.
+### Development

+The [develop](https://github.com/meisnate12/Plex-Meta-Manager/tree/develop) branch has the most updated **documented** fixes and enhancements to Plex Meta Manager.
+This version is tested and documented to some degree, but it is still an active development branch, so there may be rough edges.

 Switching to `develop`: